LanVukusic/Chamsys_MagicQ_tricks/README.md

 ### Identical CueStack generation / cloning of CueStacks
 Select group you want to copy the programming TO. press shift + copy, at the top press COPY TO SEL, press the cue stack you want to copy FROM, then press an empty cue stack s button.

+***

+### Customising Locate, Default, Highlight and Lowlight values
+Manual page 7.26
+Simply record a Cue into the Cue Store and then press the SET LOC CUE, SET DEF CUE, SET HIGHL CUE, SET LOWL CUE soft buttons.
+The Cue is indicated as Default, Locate, Highlight or Lowlight by a D, L,H or Lo after the Q number.